ethereum/EIPs/EIPS/eip-1.md

 ` title:` *EIP title*

+` description:` *Provide a simplified and layman-accessible explanation of the EIP.*

 ` author:` *a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
 Details are below.*

 ` * discussions-to:` *a url pointing to the official discussion thread*